CyrusOfEden/llegos/README.md

 _JE:_ "So we've used messages before, but only in a basic way, right?"

 _SE:_ "Correct.
 The `Message` class has an attribute called `intent`.
 It dictates what kind of action the receiving node will perform.
-For example, a message with `intent="chat"` will trigger the `chat` method on the receiving node."
+For example, a message with `kind="chat"` will trigger the `chat` method on the receiving node."

 _JE:_ "That sounds powerful!
 And that it would lead to clean code!"